peterdri/ece-communications-labs/_ece450/lab2/impulse-lpf-shaping.md

 ### Import

 The argument is `import math`.
 This will load the [python math library](https://docs.python.org/3/library/math.html).
-To call the library functions you would precede them with `math`.
-For example, to take the square root of the number 5 you would write `math.sqrt(5)` wherever you wanted the result.

 ### QT GUI Range